mihaelaaaap/multimedia_project---raster_drawing_program/README.md

-# multimedia_project---raster_drawing_program
+# Raster drawing program using the canvas element

-Raster drawing program using the canvas element
+The user can draw various shapes using a canvas element and export the final result in raster and/or vector format (JPEG, JPG, SVG).